Colorado Felony Crimes by Class and Sentences

 Fines for Class 6 felonies range from $1,000 to $100,000.
 Examples of Class 6 felonies include invasion of privacy for sexual gratification and impersonating a peace officer.

-Drug felonies committed on or after October 1, 2013, carry the following presumptive sentences and mandatory parole terms:
+Drug felonies committed on or after October 1, 2013, carry the following presumptive sentences and mandatory parole terms.

-• Level 1 drug felony: Between eight and 32 years in prison, $5,000 and $1,000,000 in fines, or both.
-Mandatory parole of three years.
+Level 1 drug felony: Between 8 and 32 years in prison, $5,000 and $1,000,000 in fines, or both.
+Mandatory parole of 3 years.

-• Level 2 drug felony: Between four and eight years in prison (aggravated range of eight to 14 years), $3,000 and $750,000 in fines, or both.
-Mandatory parole of two years.
+Level 2 drug felony: Between 4 and 8 years in prison (aggravated range of 8 to 14 years), $3,000 and $750,000 in fines, or both.
+Mandatory parole of 2 years.

-• Level 3 drug felony: Between two to four years in prison (aggravated range of four to six years), $2,000 and $500,000 in fines, or both.
-Mandatory parole of one year.
+Level 3 drug felony: Between 2 to 4 years in prison (aggravated range of 4 to 6 years), $2,000 and $500,000 in fines, or both.
+Mandatory parole of 1 year.

-• Level 4 drug felony: Between six to 12 months in prison (aggravated range of one to two years), $1,000 and $100,000 in fines, or both.
-Mandatory parole of one year.
+Level 4 drug felony: Between 6 to 12 months in prison (aggravated range of 1 to 2 years), $1,000 and $100,000 in fines, or both.
+Mandatory parole of 1 year.

-Felony Sentencing in Colorado
+How Does Felony Sentencing Work in Colorado?

 Not every person convicted of a felony will go to prison.
 Judges take several factors into consideration when handing down a sentence, such as: